 Regardless of what type of summer program abroad you’re considering, there are some important factors to keep in mind.
 Travel programs provide varying levels of independence to high school students, from 24-hours-a-day supervision in some programs to others that offer significant free time for students to explore on their own.
 In certain countries with lower drinking ages, teens may even be allowed to drink alcohol (but just because it’s legal in the country you’re traveling to doesn’t mean your program allows it).

 Travel abroad programs can get expensive, often costing several thousand dollars for multi-week programs.
-Financial aid is usually limited, and additional expenses such as airfare and spending money may not be included in program fees.
+Financial aid and scholarships for travel programs are usually limited, and additional expenses such as airfare and spending money may not be included in program fees.
 Make sure to discuss program costs with your parents when you’re researching options—and there’s still time to find an after-school job so you can pitch in for some of the cost yourself.

 It’s important to do your research to make sure you’re getting your money’s worth.
 Study abroad programs affiliated with universities or boarding schools are usually strong options for language or academic courses, but other trips operated by independent companies may amount to little more than organized sightseeing tours with few opportunities for academic or cultural enrichment—some have even earned reputations as “party tours” for rich kids.
 Research websites and try to talk to former participants to get a feel for what the program is like.